Cinematic Representations of Latin America: Local versus Global

 Module co-ordinator: Dr Clara Garavelli

-This module explores different approaches to the cinematic representations of Latin America.
-Particular attention will be paid to the construction of stereotypes and to the formation of national, regional, class, and gender identities.
-This module will also focus on how films ‘reflect’ or ‘construct’ the socio-political contexts they refer to, and how they have contributed to the on-going mythical construction of iconic figures such as ‘Che’ Guevara.
+In this module you will explore different approaches to the cinematic representations of Latin America.
+We will pay particular attention to the construction of stereotypes and to the formation of national, regional, class and gender identities.
+We will also focus on how films ‘reflect’ or ‘construct’ the socio-political contexts they refer to, and how they have contributed to the on-going mythical construction of iconic figures such as Carmen Miranda and ‘Che’ Guevara.

-On completion of this module students will have developed a critical awareness of the imaginaries generated by the cinematic representations of Latin America, such as the particular national and regional identities, the notion of underdevelopment and misery praise, gender, class and ethnicity’s power relations.
-They will be able to discuss recurrent themes in contemporary Latin American history and to demonstrate their knowledge of cinematic techniques through oral and written presentations.
+You will develop a critical awareness of the imaginaries generated by the cinematic representations of Latin America, such as the particular national and regional identities, the notion of militant cinema, 'Indigenismo', underdevelopment and misery praise, as well as gender, class and ethnicity’s power relations.

 - 4 hours of lectures